 JLV Engineering/Development ensure DB indexing for each release.
 The DB schema and the performance-based jobs are validated by JLV Database Administrators (DBAs) for the deployment of each release.

 5. Backout Procedures

-A backout is performed before a rollback.
-The backout procedures remove the newly installed components if the JLV deployment did not pass the installation verification procedures.
-Both backout and rollback are performed consecutively for each JLV component to return to the last known good operational state of the software and platform settings.
+Both backout and rollback procedures are performed consistently for each JLV service to return to the last known good operational state of the software and platform settings.

 5.1.
 Backout Strategy